sneakwolf777/CS465pFall2019-Project1/README.md

 Projects: Contains links to all my projects on github
 Contact: Display contact info and allows user to submit a message to my email

+(Note: For some reason the images I used only appears if AdBlocker is turned off)

 Library
 1. Utilized this bootstrap library for the social icons